-‘DanMachi’ Season 2 Release Date Confirmed: ‘Is It Wrong to Try to Pick Up Girls in a Dungeon?
+‘DanMachi’ Season 2 Release Date Confirmed: ‘Is It Wrong To Try To Pick Up Girls In A Dungeon?
 Sword Oratoria’ Trailer Video Shows Anime Side Story Based On Light Novel

 ‘Sword Art Online’ English Live Action TV Show Gets A Producer/Writer

-To put things into perspective, back in 2015 author Fujino Ōmori was only up to DanMachi Volume 8, but a year and a half later DanMachi Volume 11 was released on October 15, 2016.
+To put things into perspective, back in 2015 author Fujino Omori was only up to DanMachi Volume 8, but a year and a half later DanMachi Volume 11 was released on October 15, 2016.
 DanMachi Volume 12 should be released in the spring of 2017 but apparently the producers felt there was not enough story material to justify a true continuation of the main anime story line.

-If you can’t wait to find out what happens to Bell and Hestia, the English versions of the Dungeon ni Deai o Motomeru no wa Machigatteiru no Darō ka? light novel series is being published in North America by Yen Press.
+If you can’t wait to find out what happens to Bell and Hestia, the English versions of the Dungeon ni Deai o Motomeru no wa Machigatteiru no Daro ka? light novel series is being published in North America by Yen Press.
 As of December of 2016, the official English translations have only reached Is It Wrong To Try To Pick Up Girls In A Dungeon?
 Volume 7, but the English DanMachi Volume 8 is expected to be released on April 18, 2017.

 DanMachi: Sword Oratoria Spoilers